-14.1 Inspection of Specimens-Examine the specimens for folds, cracks, blisters, foreign material, luster, brown acid stain, etc. Discard or re-prepare any etched specimen exhibiting the acid stain or dull surfaces.
+14.1 Inspection of Specimens-Examine the specimens for folds, cracks, blisters, foreign material, luster, brown acid stain, and the like.
+Discard or re-prepare any etched specimen exhibiting the acid stain or dull surfaces.

-14.2 Dimensions, Weight, and Inspection-Measure each test specimen, either before or after testing, to $\pm 5\times 10^{-5}$ m and calculate the surface area rounded off to the nearest 1×10^{-6} m2 in accordance with Practice E 29.
+14.2 Dimensions, Weight, and Inspection-Measure each test specimen, either before or after testing, to ± 0.002 in. and calculate the surface area rounded to the nearest $1\times 10^{-6}~\text{m}^2$ in accordance with Practice E 29.
 Weigh the specimens to the nearest 1×10^{-4} g with an analytical balance checked daily with a calibrated mass before use and zeroed before each fifth weighing.
 Do not weigh specimens until they are thoroughly dry and at the same temperature as the balance.